imWadson/imWadson/README.md

 ## Hi, There!! :coffee:
  I’m Wadson Nilton, a tech enthusiast fueled by coffee and passion for FPS games. 🎮☕<br>
 💻 Current work: Data Analyst working with Python, Power BI, MongoDB (NoSQL), SQL Server, and PostgreSQL.<br>
-📚 Learning: Diving deep into Kotlin to create awesome mobile apps.<br>
+📚 Learning: Diving deep into Flutter to create awesome mobile apps.<br>
 🎓 Student life: IT Management @ Unifacid - Wyden.<br>

 Let’s code, build, and have fun along the way! 🚀